FreshCo: Chalo FreshCo

 Sobeys opened its first South Asian–focused FreshCo store in August 2015 in Brampton.
-Branded as Chalo FreshCo (chalo meaning "let's go" in Indo-Aryan languages like Punjabi, Hindi, Marathi, Gujarati, Bengali, and Urdu), it is billed as the first grocery store in Canada for "desis".
+Branded as Chalo FreshCo (chalo meaning "let's go" in Indo Aryan languages like Urdu, Punjabi, Hindi, Marathi, Gujarati, and Bengali), it is billed as the first grocery store in Canada for "desis".
 It is designed to attract South Asian shoppers by providing a wider variety of South Asian products under one roof.
 The store's success inspired the opening of three more Brampton locations in September 2016, March 2019, and March 2021, as well as the conversion of the newly renovated FreshCo at Westwood Square Mall in Mississauga to the banner in December 2017.
 The Chalo brand expanded outside of Ontario for the first time in 2019 with the founding of two supermarkets in Surrey, British Columbia, in the city's Newton and Strawberry Hill neighbourhoods, in July.
 Another Chalo!
-FreshCo location was opened in February of 2020 in Abbotsford, BC.
-Additional locations had opened up in 2021 in the Tamarack neighbourhood of Edmonton, Alberta and in the Saddle Ridge neighbourhood of Calgary, Alberta.
-This brings the total number of Chalo locations to 10 - 5 in Ontario, 3 in BC, and 2 in Alberta.
+FreshCo location was opened in February 2020 in Abbotsford, BC.
+Additional locations had opened up in 2021 in the Tamarack neighbourhood of Edmonton, Alberta and in the Saddle Ridge neighbourhood of Calgary, Alberta, with a third location opening up in Calgary's Cornerstone neighbourhood.
+This brings the total number of Chalo locations to 11 - five in Ontario, three in BC, and three in Alberta.